-The Cell Therapy Med-A consists of a registration form and an annual follow up form.
-The Registration form should be completed and registered in the EBMT Registry database 6 months post cell therapy or at time of death, whichever occurs first.
-This form should be completed for a procedure in which a patient is the recipient for:
+The Cell Therapy Med-A consists of 3 parts, Day 0 registration form, Day 100 second report and a combined 6 months and annual follow up form.
+Day 0 registration form should be registered in the EBMT Registry database as close to the date of the cell therapy as possible.
+Remaining forms should be recorded at their specific timepoints (at day 100, 6 months, 1 year after the cell therapy and then annually) or at time of death, whichever occurs first.
+Cell Therapy Med-A should be completed for a procedure in which a patient is the recipient for: